Testbed Evaluation of AI-based Precoding in Distributed MIMO Systems: System Implementation

 The deployed \gls{gnn}-based precoder learns the mapping from the channel matrix~\(\mb{H}\) to the precoding matrix~\(\mb{W}\) in an unsupervised manner, directly maximizing the sum-rate objective in~\cref{equ:1}.
 The network consists of eight stacked edge-centric message-passing layers operating on the bipartite \gls{ap}--\gls{ue} graph, where each edge represents a wireless link and its associated \gls{csi} serves as input features.
 Unlike node-centric designs, the embeddings are maintained on the edges and iteratively updated by aggregating contextual information from their incident nodes using a permutation-invariant mean operator, followed by a LeakyReLU activation.
 At the final layer, each edge embedding is mapped to the real and imaginary parts of the corresponding precoding coefficient, and the resulting precoding matrix is normalized to satisfy the total transmit power constraint~\cite{ref19}.
 The model is trained offline and then integrated at the \gls{cpu} side for inference, ensuring that it is fully trained and validated prior to deployment.

 To validate the proposed framework on hardware, a \gls{tdd} protocol is designed, as illustrated in~\cref{fig:tdd-flow}.
 The entire procedure is executed within one channel coherence interval.
 In Stage~I, both the \gls{ue} and the \glspl{ap} perform loopback calibration to measure the internal phase offsets of their transceiver chains.
 In Stage~II, the \gls{ue} antenna transmits a continuous-wave pilot signal, i.e., an unmodulated sine tone at the carrier frequency, which serves solely as the pilot for subsequent processing.
 The received pilots are processed at the distributed units and forwarded to the \gls{cpu}, which computes the aggregated \gls{csi}.
-In Stage~III, the estimated channel matrix is passed through the deployed \gls{gnn}, which loads the offline trained model to perform online inference and generate the precoding matrix.
+In Stage~III, the estimated channel matrix is processed by the deployed \gls{gnn} to perform online inference and generate the precoding matrix within the same channel coherence interval as the received pilot.
 The result is then broadcast to all \glspl{ap} for downlink transmission.